AstrobioMike/AstrobioMike.github.io/unix/six-glorious-commands.md

 <hr style="height:10px; visibility:hidden;" />
 ## tr
 The last one we're going to look at is **`tr`** (for **tr**anslate). **`tr`** changes one character into another character.
-It seems to become more useful with time, but it's worth knowing early if for no other reason than it deals with special characters really well – the type of special characters that many Excel versions put in exported tables that can ruin working with them at the command line 🤬
+It seems to become more useful with time, but it's worth knowing early if for no other reason than it deals with special characters really well – the type of special characters that some Excel versions put in exported tables that can mess up working with them at the command line.

-For example, when exporting a table as tab-delimited or as a csv file from many versions of Excel, there will be odd newline characters (newline characters tell the computer to end one line and start a new one).
-The typical newline character is represented like this **`\n`**, but Excel likes to put in **`\r`** characters.
+For example, when exporting a table as tab-delimited or as a csv file from many versions of Excel, there will be different newline characters than the command line is expecting (newline characters tell the computer to end one line and start a new one).
+The typical newline character is represented like this **`\n`**, but some Excel versions put in **`\r`** characters.
 We can see this messing with things on the Excel-exported file if we open it with **`less`**:

 ```bash
 less gene_annotations_excel_exported.tsv